MicrosoftDocs/Devices-docs/surface/surface-pro-arm-app-management.md

 ### Recommendations for commercial customers

 - Use Windows Update or Windows Update for Business for maintaining the latest drivers and firmware.
 For more information, see [Deploy Updates using Windows Update for Business](https://docs.microsoft.com/windows/deployment/update/waas-manage-updates-wufb).
-- If your procedures require using a Windows Installer .msi file, contact [Surface for Business support](https://support.microsoft.com/help/4037645).
 - For more information about deploying and managing updates on Surface devices, see [Manage and deploy Surface driver and firmware updates](manage-surface-driver-and-firmware-updates.md).
 - Note that Windows Server Update Services (WSUS) does not support the ability to deliver drivers and firmware to Surface Pro X.